-My dream is to earn my masters degree and to one day become a judge seeking justice for victims of human trafficking and other crimes.
+My dream is to one day become a judge seeking justice for victims of human trafficking and other crimes.

 Through Reintegra, I was able to attend university to pursue a degree in law.
 In October 2014, German died and then in January of 2015, my mother died.
 I was afraid that I would not have the support I needed to carry on.
-However, Reintegra US came along and helped me finish my studies and became a family to me.
+However, Reintegra US came alongside me and helped me finish my studies.
 While a student, I worked with the lawyer of Camino a Casa, helping assist the younger girls in how to prepare their cases.
-I am now a graduate of the University del Valle de Mexico and currently working as a clerk of the Supreme Court of Mexico while attending graduate school.
-I am using my income to help pay for graduate school while Reintegra helps with my living expenses.
-My dream one is to become a judge and see justice brought for victims of trafficking and other crimes.
+I am now a graduate of the University del Valle de Mexico and currently working as a law clerk for the Supreme Court of Mexico.
+While working as a clerk and attending school on the weekends, I finished my master’s program in December of 2018.
+My dream is to one day become a judge and see justice brought for victims of trafficking and other crimes.